← Previous Story Fiction Directory Next Story →

 A fellow student, hovering in the doorway to the bedroom, suggested acute appendicitis.
 I shook my head.
 The pain was on his left side, not his right.
 Intestinal torsion.
 Our trainer’s face tautened and I knew I was right.

-A lot of trainees quit after hearing that.
+My classmate quit after hearing that.
 More would quietly resign in the following weeks.
 They couldn’t live in a world where sleeping in the wrong position could set a healthy person in a spiral around the drain.
 Not me.
 I already knew it was all meat.
 No, for someone like me there was only one stone in the universe that must remain unturned forever.

 I arrived on the scene with my partner, a bald guy named Jace who told me he’d been working EMS for eighteen years and was never surprised.